Solutions and Projects in Visual Studio

-When you create an app, application, website, Web App, script, plug-in, etc in Visual Studio, you start with a project.
+When you create an app, website, plug-in, etc. in Visual Studio, you start with a project.
 In a logical sense, a project contains of all the source code files, icons, images, data files and anything else that will be compiled into an executable program or web site, or else is needed in order to perform the compilation.
 A project also contains all the compiler settings and other configuration files that might be needed by various services or components that your program will communicate with.

 You don't have to use solutions or projects if you don't want to.
 You can simply open the files into Visual Studio and start editing your code.
-See Open Any Folder with Visual Studio for more information.
+See Develop code in Visual Studio without projects or solutions for more information.

-In a literal sense, a project is an XML file (.vbproj, \.csproj, *.vcxproj) that defines a virtual folder hierarchy along with paths to all the items it "contains" and all the build settings.
 In Visual Studio, the project file is used by Solution Explorer to display the project contents and settings.
 When you compile your project, the MSBuild engine consumes the project file to create the executable.
-You can also customize projects to product other kinds of output.
+You can also customize projects to produce other kinds of output.

-A project is contained, in a logical sense and in the file system, within a solution, which may contain one or more projects, along with build information, Visual Studio window settings, and any miscellaneous files that aren't associated with any project.
-In a literal sense, the solution is a text file with its own unique format; it is generally not intended to be edited by hand.
+A project is contained, in a logical sense and in the file system, within a solution, which may contain one or more related projects, along with build information, Visual Studio window settings, and any miscellaneous files that aren't associated with a particular project.
+A solution is described by a text file (.sln) with its own unique format; it is generally not intended to be edited by hand.

 A solution has an associated .suo file that stores settings, preferences and configuration information for each user that has worked on the project.